hzget/hzget.github.io/ml_tech/split_data_set.md

 find that it performs badly on the production system.

 What happened?
-The model overfits both the training data set and the test data set.
+The model overfits both the training data set and the test data set!

 To resolve the issue, we can split the training data into two
 parts: one part is used to train the model and then generalize the model